SteMak/aptos_coin_storage/README.md

 ### Move.toml
 `[package]` section contains
-- `name` identifier - is used when adding repo as dependency of another project
+- `name` identifier - is used when adding the repo as a dependency of another project
 - `version` - simple semver identifier
 - `upgrade_policy` - may be
   - `immutable` - no code updates allowed
-  - `compatible` (is default) - new resources and functions may be added but old ones should be keeped
+  - `compatible` (is default) - new resources and functions may be added but old ones should be kept

 `[addresses]` section contains named addresses that may be used in code
 - Common used `aptos_std = "0x1"` or just `std = "0x1"`
 - Named address that should be provided as parameter during compilation `NAME = "_"`

 `[dependencies]` section may contain local and global deps
-- Common used `devnet` verion of `aptos-framework`
+- Common used `devnet` version of `aptos-framework`

   `AptosFramework = { git = "https://github.com/aptos-labs/aptos-core.git", subdir = "aptos-move/framework/aptos-framework/", rev = "devnet" }`